Tahoe Regional Planning Agency: Mission

-The regulatory program has been in place for more than 35 years and is re-evaluated every five years.
+The regulatory program has been in place for more than 35 years and the TRPA evaluates itself every five years.
 While regulation is one of the pillars of the TRPA's plan, the agency also emphasizes the capital investment and scientific research components of its strategy which are embodied in the Environmental Improvement Program (EIP).

-TRPA is primarily an environmental agency, but recognizes the interdependency of environmental, economic and social well being in the Tahoe Region.
-Environmental groups, property rights advocates, business interests and numerous government agencies agree that tourism and successful, locally-owned businesses are the key to economic vitality at Lake Tahoe and are dependent upon the attractiveness of the region's environment.
-The TRPA Regional Plan allows for a measured rate of residential, commercial and recreational growth, the impacts of which are controlled through mitigation measures.
+TRPA is primarily an environmental agency, but recognizes the interdependency of environmental, economic and social well-being in the Tahoe Region.
+Environmental groups, property rights advocates, business interests and numerous government agencies agree that tourism and successful, locally owned businesses are the key to economic vitality at Lake Tahoe and are dependent upon the attractiveness of the region's environment.
+The TRPA Regional Plan is intended to set a measured rate of residential, commercial and recreational growth, the impacts of which are controlled through mitigation measures.

 Governance

 The TRPA governing board consists of 15 members (members shown in italics are required to reside outside of the TRPA region):